specs-feup/gnu-tools-cauldron-2025-demo/README.md

 You can run a scenario with the command `npm run demo:<n>`, where `n` is the scenario ID, e.g., `npm run demo:00` to run the first scenario

-* 00: use Clava to insert instrumentation and visualize Clava's AST using breakpoints
+* 10: use Clava to insert instrumentation and visualize Clava's AST using breakpoints
-* 10: Function outlining
+* 11: Function outlining
-* 11: Struct flattening
+* 12: Struct flattening
 * 20: Extended Task Graph (ETG) generation
 * 30: Design space exploration of a kernel by calling Vitis iteratively
 * 40: Offloading two pre-selected tasks to an FPGA using XRT
 * 41: Annotating an ETG with Vitis synthesis reports and offloading the task with the most latency

 ## Video Teaser

+This video teaser is from a previous demonstration of this demo, but its contents are mostly the same:

 [![YouTube Video Teaser](https://img.youtube.com/vi/JJVgWboF8OU/0.jpg)](https://www.youtube.com/watch?v=JJVgWboF8OU)